 Graduation requires 94 units of academic credit in grades 9-12.
-Here is a list of graduation requirements by course.
 High school students have the option of pursuing the general college preparatory graduation path, or one of four Intensive Paths:

 All graduation paths exceed the University of California “a-g” admissions requirements.
 Refer to the unit requirements for graduation paths for more information.